41 – 65 inches

 Like any breed, the Labraheeler is more prone to certain illnesses than others.
 Of course, their lifestyle, diet, age, and genetics can all play a role in whether or not they will develop any of these issues.
 Take a look below at some of the serious and minor conditions that could develop.

-If you live in a rural area with an active family who is always bustling about, and you are looking for a sweet natured, affectionate, and loyal family companion, Labraheeler is a great breed for you to look into.
+If you live in a rural area with an active family who is always bustling about and you are looking for a sweet-natured, affectionate, and loyal family companion, the Labraheeler is a great breed for you to look into.
 Even variations of the above scenario would make a great fit for this designer breed.
 This canine is a gem to behold.
 Not only are they loving and sweet-natured, but they will add a certain chemistry to your family dynamic.

 It is important to remember that any dog that you bring into your household will now be reliant on you for their health and happiness.
 This happy and energetic dog is a great fit for many households, yet they will require a lot of your time and attention.
 That being said, the Labraheeler can add just as much value to your home as you do to their life.